 NOTE: There is another box labeled Current keys.
-This is the current hotkeys assigned to the selected symbol.
-You can take note of this hotkeys without assigning another one for the same symbol.
+These are the current hotkeys assigned to the selected symbol.
+You can take note of these hotkeys without assigning another one for the same symbol.

 Typing any symbol in Word doesn’t have to be difficult as you can see.

 If you don’t understand anything explained here, let me know in the comments section below for more clarification.